hullwarning/aa-buybacks/README.md

 Configure your AA settings (`local.py`) as follows:

 - Add `'buybacks'` to `INSTALLED_APPS`
-- Add these lines add to bottom of your settings file:
+- Add these lines to bottom of your settings file:

    ```python
    # settings for buybacks